Why Does My Water Have A “Rotten Egg” Sulfur Smell?

 Imagine coming home from a dreadful day at work.
 You draw a bathtub of hot water to unwind and forget about the day’s stresses.
 As the tub fills up, you smell a terrible rotten egg odor coming from the hot water.
 Moments later, you notice reddish-brown, orange, and black rust particles floating around in the bath.
 What the heck is going on?
 What do you do?
+Your washer smells like sulfur and is it even safe to shower in?

 Don’t panic.
 Rotten egg smell in water and rust stains are common problems for many homeowners.
 But thankfully, they are pretty easy to fix.
 In this article, we will explain the main causes of these issues and what you can do to get rid of them and prevent them from ever reoccurring in your home.